olasyusuf/olasyusuf/README.md

 ## About Me

-First a programmer, then a mentor.
-Taught a couple of students of Java, Python, and Databases.
+First, a programmer; then, a mentor.
+Now, I am strategically pivoting into data engineering.